mrkmg/node-docker-test/README.md

 |  patch  | Resolves to a list of all patch versions.
 Does not include legacy versions.                           |
 | legacy  | Resolves to a list of all the legacy versions, which are everything that starts with major version 0. |
 |   all   | Resolves to every single version available.                                                           |

+*A note about versions < 0.10: They will not install unless you provide a build environment via the setup commands see the nvm documentation*

 ### Possible Filters